Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 -	If Selenium Test cases are developed using JUnit then JUnit Report can be used	to generate test reports.
-Refere to `JUnit Report`_ for specifics.
+Refer to `JUnit Report`_ for specifics.

 .. _`JUnit Report`: http://ant.apache.org/manual/OptionalTasks/junitreport.html